Medtronic: Growth and expansion

 In January 2022, the business announced it would acquire Affera, Inc. In March, Medtronic announced a contract with Vizient, a healthcare performance improvement company, to add Medtronic's Touch Surgery Enterprise platform to Vizient's healthcare offerings.
 Touch Surgery works with laparoscopic and robotic scopes and is an AI-powered video management and analytics platform for the operating room.
 In May, Medtronic and DaVita Inc. announced plans to form a new, independent kidney care-focused medical device company.
 Medtronic's Renal Care Solutions business will be part of the new company.

 In April 2022, the company announced a collaboration with GE Healthcare to support the needs and care demands at Ambulatory Surgery Centers.
 In July, Medtronic announced a strategic partnership with CathWorks, a coronary artery disease (CAD) technology developer.
 A separate agreement gave Medtronic the option to acquire CathWorks in the future.

 In October 2022, the company announced its intention to pursue a separation of the company's combined Patient Monitoring and Respiratory Interventions businesses, which are part of the company's Medical Surgical Portfolio.

 In February 2024, the company announced that it had reversed its decision to spin-off or sell the Patient Monitoring and Respiratory Interventions businesses, and would instead combine them into a new business unit called Acute Care & Monitoring.
 They also announced that they would discontinue the ventilator product line, citing its unprofitability.

+In 2025, Medtronic was included in Forbes lists of America's Best Large Employers.